SQream/sqream_docs/sqream_studio_5.4.3/configuring_your_instance_of_sqream.rst

 .. _configuring_your_instance_of_sqream:

 ****************************
-Configuring Your Instance of SQreams
+Configuring Your Instance of SQream
 ****************************
 The **Configuration** section lets you edit parameters from one centralized location.
 While you can edit these parameters from the **worker configuration file (config.json)** or from your CLI, you can also modify them in Studio in an easy-to-use format.